osvetlik/pia2020/README.md

 ## Servlets

-Java Servlet API - defines the API between the Servlet Container and the Web Application.
+Java Servlet API - defines the API between a Servlet Container and a Web Application.

 See the [servlets](servlets/) folder for more information and a list of tasks.